-Scott serves as a liaison for researchers and companies interested in making requests for Pecan Street data.
-He carries out quality assurance work on Pecan Street data, installing, configuring and troubleshooting energy monitoring equipment.
-Scott is a certified RESNET field inspector and performs home energy audits.
-Prior to joining Pecan Street, he worked as an urban planner, involved in conducting analyses, report writing, and participatory public processes.
-Scott holds a master’s degree in community and regional planning from The University of Texas at Austin and a bachelor’s degree in history and education from the University of Wisconsin at Madison.
+Scott conducts quality assurance work on Pecan Street data and installs, configures and troubleshoots energy monitoring systems.
+He is a certified RESNET field inspector and performs home energy audits.
+Prior to joining Pecan Street, he worked as an urban planner, involved in conducting analyses, report writing and participatory public processes.
+He holds a master’s degree in community and regional planning from The University of Texas at Austin and a bachelor’s degree in history and education from the University of Wisconsin at Madison.

 April Hersey, database assistant

 April Hersey maintains Pecan Street’s database of participant information and equipment inventory.
 She previously worked on improving online document accessibility at the Texas Commission on Environmental Quality.
 April holds a bachelor’s degree in economics from Lewis & Clark College.

 Scott Hinson, lab director, Pike Powers Laboratory and Center for Commercialization

 Scott leads the development of the Pike Powers Commercialization Lab.
 He worked at a thin film CIGS solar module manufacturer where he led module packaging, performance, certification and reliability efforts.
 Prior efforts include work in the military, medical, consumer and oil industries developing power supplies, precision measurement equipment and inductive heating technologies.
 Scott received his B.S.E.E. from The University of Texas at Austin with undergraduate specializations in both communications systems and power distribution.